9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

  ...
 ```

 You should see your plugin in there as well.
-When that output is finished it gives you an interactive prompt.
+When the output is finished you'll see an interactive prompt.

 ```
 (Empty query for ending test)